 Try to work out how much you're using by keeping tabs on your tank gauge over time.

-All heating oil tanks should have a gauge in one form or another to indicate how much oil is left in the tank.
+All heating oil tanks should have a gauge to indicate how much oil is left in the tank.
 This may be on the tank, next to it, or displayed remotely.

-It's worth noting that you should only fill your tank to around 80-90% of its capacity to avoid spillages.
+You should only fill your tank to around 80-90% of its capacity, to avoid spillages.

 Steel tanks have an oil-resistant coating, which needs to be maintained to prolong the life of the tank.
-Check with the manufacturer to find out what maintenance is needed besides yearly servicing.
+Check with the manufacturer to find out what maintenance is needed besides annual servicing.

 Besides an annual service, there are simple checks and precautions you should take to make sure your tank is in a good condition:

-It can cost thousands to clean up an oil spill, so you should get insurance that:
+It can cost thousands to clean up an oil spill, so check that your insurance:

-A technician can remove water and sludge and clean your tank, as well as fixing whatever's causing the problem.
+A technician can remove water and sludge and clean your tank, as well as fix whatever's causing the problem.

 You could also install motion-sensitive security lighting to alert you if there's a problem, or an alarm (costing around £80) that will react if the oil level drops suddenly – which is also useful for notifying you of an oil leak.

-Price changes: Some customers have complained that suppliers have changed the price of a heating oil order between order and delivery.
-Check the terms and conditions of your purchase, as some can specify that the contract isn't formed until the oil is dispatched.
+Check the terms and conditions of your purchase.
+Some specify that the contract isn't formed until the oil is dispatched.

-If a contract allows for the price to be increased after it has been agreed, it should generally give you a right to cancel if the new price is too high.
+If the contract allows for the price to be increased after it has been agreed, it should generally give you a right to cancel if the new price is too high.

-If you order over the phone, this is classed as a distance selling contract.
+Ordering over the phone is classed as a distance selling contract.
 So your supplier must give you certain information, such as the price agreed.
 Where this isn’t possible, it should show how the price will be calculated, as well as any additional payments.

-Problem with the oil: If the oil delivered is sludgy and unusable, you have the same consumer rights as you do for most other goods and services, which are covered in law by the Consumer Rights Act.
-Our full guide to the can help if you're having problems with your heating oil order.
+If the oil delivered is sludgy and unusable, you have the same consumer rights with most other goods and services covered in law by the Consumer Rights Act.